loader

 Hypertension is something to be concerned about because you might not even know you have it.
 However, even if a direct link between COVID-19 and high blood pressure isn’t identified yet, it is very well known that any existing comorbidities in coronavirus patients can aggravate the disease.
 In worst cases, it can even be fatal.

-If you are looking for guidance to control your high blood pressure or prevent cardiovascular disease, contact us at MI Express Primary Care.
+If you are looking for guidance to control your high blood pressure or prevent cardiovascular disease, contact MI Express Primary Care in Ann Arbor & Canton, MI.
 Our team can create a personalized treatment plan for you to manage blood pressure and prevent more serious diseases from developing.